Medical questions & health advice by board certified doctors

-"Why do I have lumps under the skin near my tailbone?
+"Why do I have lumps under the skin near my tailbone?"

 Just above my tailbone there are 2 or three little bumps under my skin.
 It sort of feels like there might be a nother one coming in too.
 What are these bumps?
 Are they a disease???

 The most likely is that they are just simple cysts under the skin.
 Cysts can occur anywhere on the body under the skin, and they usually are not a big medical problem.
 However, one type of cyst, called a pilonidal cyst, occurs near the tailbone and can become inflamed and infected.
 For this reason, if there is any redness or pain over these lumps, you should seek immediate medical attention to rule out this possibility.
 Regardless, I do recommend that you bring this issue up with your primary care doctor.
 They will be able to take a look at what it is you are feeling and make sure that this is just a normal finding and not something that needs further investigation.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.